Frequently Asked Questions For Incoming Exchange Students

 The on-campus housing contract is for the academic year (fall and spring terms) but exchange students staying for the fall semester only will be permitted to cancel their contract at semester without incurring cancellation fees

 The scholarship halls are cooperative living communities in which “schol-hallers” take on tasks such as cooking, cleaning, and doing other chores.
 Exchange students interested in living in one of these communities must first sign an online contract for on-campus housing.
 Students are encouraged to preference residence halls on their contract.
-Once this contract is signed, students complete the scholarship hall application (found on KU’s housing website) and submit a short answer question.
-Applications for scholarship halls are reviewed on a rolling basis, and offers are made depending upon availability in the individual communities.
+Once this contract is signed, students complete the scholarship hall application (found on KU’s housing website) Applications for scholarship halls are reviewed on a rolling basis, and offers are made depending upon availability in the individual communities.
+Additionally, scholarship hall students currently answer a single, short-questions survey at Scholarship Hall Application.

 Students are encouraged to submit their application as soon as possible, as this increases the likelihood of getting in.
 Because space is limited, students are encouraged to choose a room in the residence halls when it is their designated time (i.e., if your group number chooses rooms on May 30th and you still have not heard from the scholarship halls, choose a room in a residence hall).
 It is possible that spots in scholarship halls could open up in the late summer, and if you are made an offer to live there, Housing can switch your contract from the residence halls to the scholarship halls.